 Most of the engineers and technical people owned sports cars and were car enthusiasts.
 Since our vibration equipment was sold world wide, personal travels took us to Europe.
 In 1972 we started buying parts for our sports cars, primarily Porsche, and thus Electrodyne was transformed from a technical manufacturer of aerospace test equipment to an importer of parts and accessories.
 This transformation was complete in 1975.

 Electrodyne became the exclusive importer for many major German and Italian companies including MOMO, Nardi/Personal, Carello, Supersprint, Recaro, FOHA etc. Electrodyne formed a professional race team in 1979 and raced Porsches at the highest level on the IMSA circuit from 1979-1990, winning numerous times.
 This close affinity for high performance cars gave Electrodyne the technical expertise for its return to manufacturing.

 In the mid 80's Electrodyne could see world trade was changing significantly, as the US dollar was losing value against many foreign currencies.
+Electrodyne started selling Porsche Performance parts in 1972, BMW in 1987, and Mini in 2001.
 Electrodyne decided that it must become more dominant in its marketing position and decided to explore manufacturing its own line of products.

 Electrodyne discovered a small company manufacturing BMW accessories and thought the concept had merit.
 The current management of Electrodyne purchased the assets of the original Racing Dynamics and formed a sister company to Electrodyne named Racing Dynamics Inc. in 1987.